Consensys/quorum/core/quorum/README.md

 ### Command line flags
 QUORUM OPTIONS:
-  --voteaccount value		Address that is used to vote for blocks --votepassword value		Password to unlock the voting address --blockmakeraccount value	Address that is used to create blocks --blockmakerpassword value	Password to unlock the block maker address --singleblockmaker		Indicate this node is the only node that can create blocks --minblocktime value		Set minimum block time (default: 3) --maxblocktime value		Set max block time (default: 10)
+  --voteaccount value         Address that is used to vote for blocks --votepassword value        Password to unlock the voting address --blockmakeraccount value   Address that is used to create blocks --blockmakerpassword value  Password to unlock the block maker address --singleblockmaker          Indicate this node is the only node that can create blocks --minblocktime value        Set minimum block time (default: 3) --maxblocktime value        Set max block time (default: 10) --minvotetime value         Set min voting time (default: 3) --maxvotetime value         Set max voting time (default: 10)